 A BHR representative told the New Yorker in July that although Hunter Biden served on the board, he was not a signatory to the BHR deal, and that the deal wasn’t with Rosemont Seneca Partners, but rather with a holding company, established solely by Archer.

 Wow someone sure has their About Us wrong.
 You won’t see mention of Rosemont Seneca in the About Us in the current description for sure.
 I guess they figure out of sight out of mind, but there IS this record to help you form your own conclusion in comparison.
 It’s very different from the original.
 That is also a FACT.
-I wonder why… The screen capture below was taken before February 2016.
+I wonder why… The screen capture below is what you’ll find on their site today.

 Also, the site today has the same domain name that was created for the company at the formation.
 When you access the ICANN information there have been no changes since that creation.
 They would be noted if there had been.
 Because information can change over time, ICANN requires registrars to provide each domain name registrant with an annual opportunity to review and correct their domain name WHOIS data.
 They also get a reminder that providing false data can be grounds for cancellation of their domain name registrations.
 Anyone who submits false data or fails to respond to registrar inquiries related to the accuracy of their data risks having their domain name be cancelled or suspended.
 Domain name registrants need to respond quickly to inquiries from their registrar related to the accuracy of their contact data to avoid cancellation or suspension after being formed that it had then.
 That is a FACT.